redis-developer/redis-om-node-tutorial/README.md

 ## Getting the Express Service Up and Running

 I like to write my services with a little version and name endpoint at the root.
 That way if some random developer hits the site of the service, they'll get a clue as to what it is.
+It also acts as a nice [tracer bullet][tracer-bullet] to make sure things are working.
 So let's do that:

 Create a file named `server.js` in the root of your project folder and populate it thus: